alphagov/govuk-prototype-kit-docs/docs/v13/documentation/setting-up-git.md

 ```
 git add .
 ```
-> In everyday use, you will use a different command to only pick specific files with changes rather than all at once.
+> You will usually enter a different command to only pick specific files with changes rather than all at once.

 ### Check Git status